-As smart technology and solar energy continue to progress, we should see more efficient houses pop up around the world.
+As smart technology and solar energy continue to progress, we should see more energy efficient houses pop up around the world.
 That’s a promising situation, especially when considering how climate change will continue to harm the planet otherwise.
 There’s still a lot to be done in both areas, but we can feel good about the endless possibilities that smart technology and solar energy can bring.

 Rose Morrison writes on home improvement topics and is the managing editor of Renovated.
 She is especially passionate about helping homeowners find ways to be sustainable in their daily lives.
 Check out her Twitter to see more of her work.